 Chicken is a perfect option for fondue.
-You can either cook it using oil or in a broth.
-That being said, you have various options when it comes to chicken parts.
-I suggest utilizing chicken breast.
+You can cook it in oil or broth.
+That being said, you have various options when it comes to chicken parts, but an ideal part is chicken breast.

 Remove the bones and skin beforehand and tenderize the cuts.
-I like chicken breasts because they cook perfectly.
-This is because they’re nothing but pure white meat with barely any sinew or fat.
+I like chicken breasts because they’re nothing but pure white meat with barely any sinew or fat.

 It’s crucial to remember that the usual rules of frying chicken will still apply in this process.
-Meaning, you can’t treat your chicken as you would beef.
+You can’t treat your chicken as you would beef.
 You must cook it all the way through.
 Watch for pink spots in the middle.
 There shouldn’t be any.

 You can use a sharp and superior poultry shear to cut your chicken into small pieces.
 Make sure that your chicken is cut in 1/2-inch cubes or 1/4-inch slices.
 Once your oil has achieved 350°F, just place the pieces inside.
 They should come out perfect after just one minute of cooking.

 Some people don’t like seafood and think it’s not a good choice of meat for fondue.
-But there’s nothing wrong with trying new things and experimenting in the kitchen.
+But there’s nothing wrong with trying new things in the kitchen.

-Surprisingly, most seafood prepares well in broth and oil.
-Seafood is such a wide category.
-Meaning, you have a lot of good options to choose from including the following.
+Surprisingly, most seafood is prepared well in broth and oil.
+Seafood is such a wide category so you will have a lot of good options to choose from, like these below options.

 Shrimp is a staple of any delicious fondue lunch or dinner.
 Don’t forget to devein and clean your shrimps properly and you will enjoy a lovely meal with your loved ones in no time.

-Although it’s a somewhat expensive choice of meat, the lobster will make your fondue lunch or dinner special.
+Although it’s an expensive choice, the lobster will make your fondue lunch or dinner special.
 Don’t forget to take off the shell fists.
 Lobster is quite delicate, so it’s best to prepare it in broth, instead of oil.
 Otherwise, your lobster meat will become chewy and tough.